 A remote attacker may be able to cause a divide-by-zero error and crash the process linked to the LibTIFF library.

-Secunia credits Chris Evans and Dmitry V. Levin for providing information regarding this vulnerability.
+This vulnerability was reported in Secunia Security Advisory SA12818.Secunia credits Chris Evans and Dmitry V. Levin for providing information regarding this vulnerability.

 This document was written by Jeff Gennari.